-- JK Rowling of Harry Potter fame is constantly criticised by literature fans especially for her use of adverbs.
-But that hasn’t stopped her from becoming the first ever billionaire author and loved by millions around the world.
+- JK Rowling of Harry Potter fame is constantly criticized by literature fans especially for her use of adverbs.
+But that hasn't stopped her from becoming the first ever billionaire author and loved by millions around the world.

 - The Chicken Soup for the Soul series by Jack Canfield and Mark Victor Hansen is just a bunch of stories told by real people in simple language.
-Those simple stories have touched hearts in 40 countries and sold over 112 million copies, as well as developing into aself-development franchise model.
+Those simple stories have touched hearts in 40 countries and sold over 112 million copies, as well as developing into a self-development franchise model.

 - Stephenie Meyer with the Twilight series.
-Stephenie is even criticised by Stephen King on her writing ability, but that hasn’t stopped her books selling over 30 million copies, as well as the movie rights and associated merchandise.
+Stephenie is even criticized by Stephen King on her writing ability, but that hasn't stopped her books selling over 30 million copies, as well as the movie rights and associated merchandise.